kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 @@ -545,6 +545,8 @@ message PodSandboxStatus {
      // runtime configuration used for this PodSandbox. string runtime_handler = 9;
-+    // Configuration of QoS resources.
++    // Assignment of QoS resources.
+The runtime must report back assignment
++    // of all available QoS resources on the node, also possible defaults for
++    // resources that the client didn't explicitly request.
 +    repeated PodQOSResource qos_resources = 10;
  }